Onset

 After a relatively short branding discussion, I learned that the client wasn’t married to their current brand, and while the logo needed to remain the same, I had a great deal of flexibility to explore new colours, fonts, imagery and graphic elements.
 This is pretty rare in agency UI design, so it was definitely an exciting prospect!

 Immediately after our branding discussion, I walked us through a session on visual inspiration.
 Ahead of Discovery, they had all taken a survey, where among other questions, they provided competitive and inspirational websites that they both liked and didn’t like.
-Along with their examples, I did some visual research and brought some relevant websites to discovery to show both visual inspiration as well as examples of product websites that showcase both hardware and software.
+Along with their examples, I did some visual research and brought some relevant websites to discovery to show both visual inspiration as well as examples of product websites that showcase both hardware and software, such as Square and Arlo.

 Visual inspiration